AlgoMaster Logo

 First, stop coding and switch to explaining

-Instead, say something like: “I have a couple of minutes left, so let me walk through how I would complete this.”
+With 2-3 minutes left, typing faster rarely changes the outcome.
+A handoff like "I have a couple of minutes left, so let me walk through how I would complete this" makes the shift from coding to explanation explicit.

 Explain the remaining logic clearly